kovrovskiy/concatenate_cv2/README.md

-# concatenate_cv2
+# Concatenate_cv2
-Concatenate multiple videos into 1 using Python
+Concatenate multiple videos into one using Python